Many people are wondering the same as you, which is the best camping headlamp to buy?

 “Which Headlamp is Best for Camping in 2021?”

-I say 2017 because you want the latest tech, not the early blockhead Black Diamond headlamps that were popular up until 2008, but Black Diamond didn’t know that yet so they kept making them for the next eight years.
+I say ‘2021’ because you want the latest tech, not the early blockhead Black Diamond headlamps that were popular up until 2008, but Black Diamond didn’t know that yet so they kept making the same headlamps for the next eight years.
 OLight on the other hand, develop new headlamps every year.
 Here is the best headlamp they have this year.

-See what I mean?
+See what I mean (above)?
 Is that the ugliest headlamp ever (above)?
 Back in 2005, it must’ve been pretty futuristic.
 Today?
 It’s one of the least appealing and least functional.

-For camping, you can use just about any headlamp which has a long burn time, and be fairly happy.
-I’m going to suggest a 2017 headlamp you can use not only for camping, but for many other activities, since, if you camp you probably also do some hiking, biking, running, or even looking for wildlife at night like I do.
+For camping, you can use just about any headlamp which has a long burn time and multiple beams, and be fairly happy.
+I’m going to suggest a headlamp you can use not only for camping, but for many other activities, since, if you camp you probably also do some hiking, biking, running, or even looking for wildlife at night like I do.

 There are just a few Petzl’s from $50 to $100.
 Here they are, our suggestions for the…